prgofficial/TorrentLeech-GDriVe/README.md

     ✓ Untar
     ✓ Custom file name
     ✓ Custom commands
+    ✓ Get total size of your working cloud directory
+    ✓ You can also upload files downloaded from /ytdl command to gdrive using `/ytdl gdrive` command.
+    ✓ You can also deploy this on your VPS

 ### Credit goes to SpEcHiDe for his [Publicleech](https://github.com/SpEcHiDe/PublicLeech) repo & GautamKumar for his [repo](https://github.com/gautamajay52/TorrentLeech-Gdrive)